ahluwalij/NodePath/README.md

 - **Responsive Web Design**: Crafting a user interface that provides a seamless experience across various devices and screen sizes.
 - **Testing and Reliability**: Implementing comprehensive end-to-end tests with Cypress to ensure application integrity.

-Through NViz, I hope to have demonstrated my proficiency in full-stack development, from concept to deployment, emphasizing clean code, usability, and performance optimization.
+Through NViz, I hope to demonstrate my proficiency in full-stack development, from concept to deployment, emphasizing clean code, usability, and performance optimization.
 Thank you.

 ## ✨ Introduction